miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/models.md

 ### isNew()

-Boolean, true if the model has been persisted to the db.
+Boolean, true if the model has not been persisted yet to the db.

 ```js
 let post = blogPost.new({title: 'Lorem ipsum'});